An overview of the Hammer A3 jointers and planer series, to help you make sense of all the different machines.

 There are a few differences between the A3 26 and A3 31.
 First of all, the A3 31 is slightly larger, with 310 mm jointing width, versus 260 mm.
-Their planing capacities are identical.
+The maximum workpiece height for both machines is identical (225 mm).
 Whether 260mm is enough depends purely on your experience and needs.
 You’ll have to consider how often you plane boards wider than that.

 The A3 31 also has longer tables and a longer fence.
 The tables are about 300 mm longer, and the fence about 350mm longer.
 This makes it quite a significant upgrade.
 Whereas the A3 26’s tables are comparable to most smaller hobbyist-grade machines, the A3 31’s tables are quite a bit larger.